-As a side hustler I’m always looking for ways to maximize a deal and make more money but something occurred to me the other days and made me realize that even though I’m always trying to maximize profits that I could still be leaving money on the table.
+As a side hustler, I’m always looking for ways to maximize a deal and make more money but something occurred to me the other days and made me realize that even though I’m always trying to maximize profits that I could still be leaving money on the table.

-The problem with this is that it may not always be easy to spot, and believe me it took me a lot of time to learn some of these things and in some cases I learned them in very painful ways.
+The problem with this is that it may not always be easy to spot, and believe me it took me a lot of time to learn some of these things and in some cases, I learned them in very painful ways.
 I’ll share more on that in just a little bit.

-So if you’re not familiar with the phrase, leaving money on the table, it basically means that for every deal or sale you make their is almost always a way you could be maximizing your earning potential.
+So if you’re not familiar with the phrase, leaving money on the table, it basically means that for every deal or sale you make there is almost always a way you could be maximizing your earning potential.